SimoneCnt/thermo/EXAMPLES.md

 -----------------------

 A second example in based on the reference paper by B. Tidor and
-M. Karplus \cite tidor1994contribution, published in 1994:
+M. Karplus [@tidor1994contribution], published in 1994:

 > B. Tidor and M.Karplus, "The Contribution of Vibrational Entropy to
 > Molecular Association: The Dimerization of Insulin", Journal of